Eyevinn/swift-srt/README.md

 More platforms will be supported in the future.

 ## Usage
-The easiest way to use the framework is to build a .xcframework-file.
-This can be done by running the script `build-xcframework.sh`.
-After running the script, you should find `build/swift-srt.xcframework` which you can simply drag and drop in to the "Frameworks, Libraries, and Embedded Content"-list in Xcode.
+The easiest way to use the framework is use the .xcframework-file.
+You can find it at `build/swift-srt.xcframework` which you can simply drag and drop in to the "Frameworks, Libraries, and Embedded Content"-list in Xcode.

 Support for Cocoapods is coming soon.